 Even though the progressive rates for personal income tax ranges from zero to 22 percent in Singapore, the effective payable tax may come out to be much lower if one takes advantages of the various schemes the Singapore Government has initiated.
-These include:

 - You can get tax reliefs to offset against your assessable income if you are a tax resident.
 These include course fess relief, CPF cash top up relief, CPF relief, earned income relief, handicapped brother/sister relief, life insurance relief, NSman relief, parent/handicapped parent relief, and supplementary retirement scheme (SRS) relief.